ant-morse/ant-crypto/README.md

 # Examples
 - [There](https://github.com/diafygi/webcrypto-examples) are many awesome Web Crypto examples.
-- [There](https://github.com/ant-morse/ant-crypto/tree/master/examples/mini-program ) is a mini program examples of `ant-crypto`.
+- [There](https://github.com/ant-morse/ant-crypto/tree/master/examples/mini-program ) is a mini program example of `ant-crypto`.